Life Through Digital Colored Glasses.

-Well not to burst Amazon’s bubble, the statements above are absolutely false.
+Well, not to burst Amazon’s bubble, the statements above are absolutely false.
 In fact, brick-and-mortar store sales contributed to almost half of all retail sales from 2012 – 2016.
-Brick-and-mortar sales are also projected to continue growing at 1.7% rate over the next few years.
-However, these supportive statistics don’t tell the whole story.
-The role of the brick and mortar store will evolve over time as digital continues to expand.
+Brick-and-mortar sales are also projected to continue growing at a 1.7% rate over the next few years.
+However, these supportive statistics don't tell the whole story.
+The role of the brick-and-mortar store will evolve over time as digital continues to expand.

 By prioritizing the customer experience, not the in-store sale, the probability of converting awareness to purchase increases.
 Replacing the pushy sales pitch with a customized unique experience gives the consumer the opportunity to engage with the product on their terms.
 They leave knowledgeable about the products offered and are able to purchase the exact products they want with the ease and convenience online shopping offers.

 Great in-store experience + Consumer getting exactly what they want + Ease and convenience of e-commerce = Win for brands.

 This model of customer service is also much more likely to turn consumers into evangelists as it has put them and their satisfaction at the center of the entire transaction, not the sale.
 This is what today’s consumers are craving when engaging with brands – authenticity from the brand and a focus on their satisfaction, not an overt priority to the company’s bottom line.